cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## Group elements from uniform byte strings

-The following pairs are inputs to the one-way map of (#from_uniform_bytes255), and their encoded outputs.
+The following pairs are inputs to the element derivation function of (#from_uniform_bytes255), and their encoded outputs.

 ```